 Gather your friends, meet some peeps at opening, or attend our team-creation event right after opening ceremonies.
 No worries about knowing anyone beforehand; SwampHacks is for creating new connections and new people from around the states.
 Maximum 4 people per team.

 Just like the best things in life, it’s free!
 The food is free, the swag is free, the prizes are free, the fun is free!

 Whether it’s walking, driving, boating, as long as you get here!
 We are working to charter buses to pick up students from nearby schools.
-In addition, we will be offering travel reimbursement on a case-by-case basis.
 We will be rolling out more information as the event nears.

 That decision is up to you, but if you would like a break, we have so much for you to do.
 We will have a multitude of activities, spanning from puzzle hunts to ping pong tournaments.
 In addition, these events will contribute to scoring points in the SwampCup!
 Who will be the champion of 2017?
 It could be you!

 We will have a north-bound bus starting in Miami and a south-bound bus driving from Georgia Tech.
 Emails detailing bus logistics will be sent to those accepted from relevant schools.
 Unfortunately, we will not be offering individual travel reimbursement this year.